 What Makes Green and Black Tea Different?

-Both green and black tea come from the same plant (Camellia sinensis), but the processing method is different:
+Both green and black tea come from the same plant (Camellia sinensis), but they’re processed differently:

 Green tea is minimally oxidized, preserving high levels of catechins, especially epigallocatechin gallate (EGCG).

-Black tea is fully oxidized, resulting in more theaflavins and thearubigins, compounds known for their antioxidant properties.
+Black tea is fully oxidized, leading to the formation of theaflavins and thearubigins — compounds with robust antioxidant properties.

 How Does Green Tea Affect Blood Sugar?

-Reduce fasting blood glucose levels in people with type 2 diabetes
+Lower fasting blood glucose in people with type 2 diabetes

 "EGCG may mimic insulin, enhancing glucose uptake in muscle cells."